FillingVoid7/Real-Score/readme.md

    - Click on the team name to select it and save it for future use.

 2. **View Team Info:**
-   - The full-page view will display upcoming and recent matches, live scores, and player statistics for your team.
+   - The full-page view will display upcoming and recent matches for your team.

-3. **Get Real-time Updates:**
-   - Enable notifications to receive live updates for goals, red cards, and other key events.

 ---